kaycebasques/biodigitaljazz/blog/favicon.rst

 At this point, I ditched the server-side implementation.
 I'll probably need tens of frames of static every second.
 Going to the network for every frame would generate a stupid amount of network traffic.
-I could probably figure out a way to make the server-side implementation work, but this is just a silly project for fun so I'm going to switch to the more obvious solution: client-side JavaScript.
+There are of course ways to make the server-side implementation work, but a client-side JavaScript approach seems much more straightforward.

 The basic idea is to render the random colors into a canvas and then use a data URL to convert that into an image: